the-trybe/forge-deploy-cli/README.md

 ```

 **Windows:**
-I don't care, build from source (if it works).
+We don't care, build from source (if it works).

 ### Build from Source